While excessive alcohol can lead to fatty liver (Alcohol-Related Fatty Liver Disease), in many cases it does not play a role.

 problems such as liver damage and increased risk of liver cancer.

-Seek a liver specialist early to learn more.
+Seek a liver doctor early to learn more.

 Tips to prevent or reverse fatty liver